GrantGuernsey/GrantGuernsey/README.md

 - 👋 Hi, I’m @GrantGuernsey
 - 👀 I’m interested in machine learning.
-I have 3 co-op's of experince in that field, with 4 co-ops in total.
+I have 4 co-op's of experince in that field, with 6 co-ops in total.
 - 🌱 I work in C, C++, and Python.
-- I am a fourth-year Computer Science student at the University of Cincinnati for both my bachelor's and master's degrees.
+- I am a fifth-year Computer Science student at the University of Cincinnati for both my bachelor's and master's degrees.
 - 📫 How to reach me guernsgd@mail.uc.edu is my school email and it is the best way to reach out to me.

 <!---